Elphinstone Group

 Elphinstone Group is an Australian privately held company that manufactures and assembles heavy equipment for the mining industry.
 It has facilities in Burnie, Tasmania and in Victoria.
 The corporate group includes the William Adams Caterpillar dealer in Tasmania and Victoria.

 Operations

 Elphinstone Sustainable Energy & Engineering Solutions is a division of Elphinstone Group, formed by the acquisition of Southern Prospect.
 It provides design, manufacture and installation of electricity generation for remote sites.

 Elphinstone was one of the bidders to supply new armoured vehicles to the Australian Defence Force through project Land 400.
 If successful, the vehicles would have been built in Tasmania.
 However their vehicle was not selected for phase two of testing by the Department of Defence.

+In 2018 Elphinstone commenced assembling Bustech bus bodies for Metro Tasmania.